ex0dus-0x/ward/README.md

 # ward

 An experimental security-hardened notary for Linux binaries.

+## Introduction

-We convert commonly weaponized ELF infection techniques into a defensive mechanism for runtime application self-protection, without the need of whole-system security provenance.
-Inspired by application notarization on macOS.
+This is an experimental notary that attempts to convert a commonly weaponized ELF infection technique into a defensive mechanism for runtime application self-protection, without the need of whole-system security provenance.
+This was inspired by how hardening is enforced by application notarization on macOS.

 ## Technique